splunk/splunk-connect-for-syslog/docs/configuration.md

 | SC4S_REVERSE_DNS_KEEP_FQDN | yes or no (default) | When enabled, SC4S will not extract the hostname from FQDN, and instead will pass the full domain name to the host. |
 | SC4S_CONTAINER_HOST | string | Variable that is passed to the container to identify the actual log host for container implementations. |

-Note the following:

-* Do not configure HEC acknowledgement when deploying a HEC token on Splunk, the underlying syslog-ng HTTP destination does not support this feature.
+If the host value is not present in an event, and you require that a true hostname be attached to each event, SC4S provides an optional ability to perform a reverse IP to name lookup.
+If the variable `SC4S_USE_REVERSE_DNS` is set to "yes", then SC4S first checks `host.csv` and replaces the value of `host` with the specified value that matches the incoming IP address.
+If no value is found in `host.csv`, SC4S attempts a reverse DNS lookup against the configured nameserver.
+In this case, SC4S by default extracts only the hostname from FQDN (`example.domain.com` -> `example`).
+If `SC4S_REVERSE_DNS_KEEP_FQDN` variable is set to "yes", full domain name is assigned to the host field.

-* Using the `SC4S_USE_REVERSE_DNS` variable can have a significant impact on performance if the reverse DNS facility is not performant.
-Check this variable if you notice that events are indexed later than the actual timestamp in the event, for example, a if you notice a latency between `_indextime` and `_time`.
+**Note:** Using the `SC4S_USE_REVERSE_DNS` variable can have a significant impact on performance if the reverse DNS facility is not performant.
+Check this variable if you notice that events are indexed later than the actual timestamp in the event, for example, if you notice a latency between `_indextime` and `_time`.

 ## Configure your external HTTP proxy